Invited Sessions of ICCSE 2026

 Abstract:

-Now all professions reliant on tool-based skills, including programmers, are being replaced by AI technologies.
-First, the lecture analyzes programming education and programming contests, and proposes cultivating computational and mathematical thinking through solving problems by programming is the breakthrough point for the reform of computer education in the AI era.
+Nowadays, on the one side, programming technology has become the implementation for the society; and on the other side, all professions and works reliant on tool-based skills, including most programmers' work, are being displaced by AI technologies.
+Cultivating students' computational and mathematical thinking by solving programming contest problems can be as a breakthrough point for the reform of computer education in the AI era.

 Short Bio of Chairs